chrisjshull/colibri/ReadMe.markdown

+<img src="https://github.com/cucurbita/colibri/raw/master/ReadMe/screenshot.png" />

 #### Version 1.1.21, Current Release

 	Colibri what other color screen pickers cannot do.

-<img src="https://github.com/cucurbita/colibri/raw/master/ReadMe/screenshot.png" />

-###### Color history view:
+	What's new:
 		1. The color you copy goes in this stack and the string representation to the pasteboard.
 		2. Drag and drop a color anywhere: Applications, System Color Picker or Folders.
 		3. Double click on a color to remove it from the stack.

-###### Global mode:

-1. Added Hot key to copy. (for now read-only setting)
+		4. Added Hot key to copy. (for now read-only setting)

 #### Description